 - Your car, where temperatures can rise significantly, especially during summer.

 Excess heat makes your paste dry up faster and become ineffective sooner.
-When the paste is dry and brittle, you can’t apply it.
+When it is dry and brittle, you can’t apply it.

 Should you store CPU thermal paste in a fridge?

 It is a general rule to store the thermal paste in a cool place.
-This is because heat past a certain point will accelerate the drying up of the paste, and keeping it somewhere cool will keep it in liquid form for as long as possible.
+This is because heat past a certain point will accelerate the drying up of it, and keeping it somewhere cool will keep it in liquid form for as long as possible.

 Storing the thermal paste in a fridge makes sense if the goal is to keep it cool.
-However, there’s a belief that storing the paste in a refrigerator can cause problems.
+However, there’s a belief that storing it in a refrigerator can cause problems.

 You should not store CPU thermal paste in a fridge.
-When using the paste, it will be cold enough to condense surrounding air, resulting in the formation of water droplets around your CPU.
-Furthermore, thermal paste doesn’t need chilly temperatures to last long.
+Using it will be cold enough to condense surrounding air, forming water droplets around your CPU.
+Furthermore, it doesn’t need chilly temperatures to last long.
 Room temperature does just fine.

 However, storing the paste in a fridge can help reduce separation in the fluid.
 Some manufacturers even advise it.

-If you store your paste in a fridge, allow it time to get to room temperature after removing it.
+If you store it in a fridge, allow it time to get to room temperature after removing it.
 Only then should you apply it to the CPU.

 Why you should keep the thermal paste lid tightly closed

 Thermal paste consists of a particular combination of chemical elements.
 The mixture is ideal for thermal conductivity and viscosity.
-However, it may not conduct heat if you don’t take care of the paste.
+However, it may not conduct heat if you don’t take care of it.

 If the integrity of the thermal paste’s chemical composition is compromised, it loses one or more of its intended qualities, making it ineffective.

-Failing to close the lid of the thermal paste tube properly can cause changes in moisture levels and oxidation, which can alter the composition of the thermal paste.
+Failing to close the tube lid properly can cause changes in moisture levels and oxidation, which can alter the composition of it.

 Such decomposition is accelerated if you expose the paste to ambient air instead of keeping it in an airtight container.